AndresRodriguez01/treasure_island_game/README.md

 ## Credits

-This game was created by Andres Mauricio Rodriguez Grisales as a fun project to learn Python programming.
+This game was created by Andres Mauricio Rodriguez Grisales as a fun project to practice Python programming.
 Feel free to modify, share, and use the code as you wish.

 ## License